Alternating timed automaton: Formal definition

 Any Boolean expression can be rewritten into an equivalent expression in disjunctive normal form.
-In the representation of a ATA, each disjunction is represented by a different arrow.
+In the representation of an ATA, each disjunction is represented by a different arrow.
 Each conjunct of a disjunction is represented by a set of arrows with the same tail and multiple heads.
 The tail is labelled by the letter and each head is labelled by the set of clocks it resets.